What a year!

 You don’t need fancy apps or complicated productivity tools to move forward.

-Just set notifications in your phone to remind you to get to it (e.g. you could set one the night before to remind you what you’ve got to do tomorrow, and set one in the morning to reinforce).
+Just set notifications in your phone to remind you to get to it (for example, you could set one the night before to remind you what you’ve got to do tomorrow, and set one in the morning to reinforce this).

-Get what you need ready the night before, or whenever it is you’ve said you are going to start.
-For example, on the rare occasions I find myself procrastinating to get to the gym, I’ll get my kit ready hours before I know I’ve said I’ll go, sometimes leave it on my sofa or pack my bag in advance.
+Get what you need ready the night before or whenever it is you’ve said you are going to start.
+On the rare occasions I find myself procrastinating to go to the gym, I’ll get my kit ready hours before I know I’ve said I’ll go, sometimes leave it on my sofa or pack my bag in advance.
 Then when it comes to the time to get my butt to the gym, I’ve one less reason to find an excuse, or waste time trying to find my kit and talk myself out of training.

-If it also helps seek out someone who can enforce accountability and in turn help you to take your responsibility.
-Of course, a good life or career coach will help.
+If it also helps seek out someone who can encourage accountability and in turn help you to take your responsibility.
+A good life or career coach will help.

 If you’ve a constructive friend to also act as an accountability buddy recruit them to be your champion.
 Someone who can gently remind you each day to get on with it.
-Or, if you know you are someone who needs a firm push, if you’ve a no bullshit but constructive friend, get them to be on your case.
+Or, if you know you are someone who needs a firm push, if you have a constructive friend, get them to be on your case.

-And try to do your jobhunting undisturbed, away from unnecessary digital and physical distractions if possible.
-Treat it like a super serious project that requires your full attention, and avoid temptations that will lead you to procrastinate and break your concentration.
+Try to do your job hunting undisturbed, away from unnecessary digital and physical distractions if possible.
+Treat it like a super serious project that requires your full attention and avoid temptations that will lead you to procrastinate and break your concentration.